Chairman, President, and Chief Executive Officer

 Chief Marketing Officer

 Marie Hattar is Chief Marketing Officer of Keysight Technologies.
-As CMO, Marie is responsible for Keysight's brand and global marketing efforts.
+As CMO, Hattar is responsible for Keysight's brand and global marketing efforts.
 She drives Keysight's corporate positioning, messaging and communications to both internal and external audiences.
-Marie has more than 20 years of marketing leadership experience spanning the security, routing, switching, telecom and mobility markets.
+Hattar has more than 20 years of marketing leadership experience spanning the security, routing, switching, telecom and mobility markets.

 Senior Vice President